-Yampa Valley Medical Center is an FDA-certified mammography facility, offering digital mammography in a beautiful new suite.
-We are a Soft Mammogram Provider, making your comfort our priority.
+Yampa Valley Medical Center is an FDA-certified mammography facility, accredited through 2016 by the American College of Radiology.
+We offer digital mammography in a beautiful suite.
+As a Soft Mammogram Provider, we make your comfort our priority.
 All staff performing your exam are certified mammographers, and board-certified radiologists interpret the images.

 What is a mammogram?

 Mammography is a specific type of imaging that uses a low-dose x-ray to examine breast tissue.
 It is currently the most efficient screening method to detect early breast cancer.